chanzuckerberg/cellxgene-census/.github/ISSUE_TEMPLATE/feature-request.md

 Provide your assessment of the impact the current state has on your work.
 _e.g.
 I found and ad-hoc solution but incorporating it into the code base adds significant value [...]_

+## Alternatives you've considered

+Provide any alternate or temporary solutions you have considered or used.

 ## Ideal behavior

 Provide a brief description of the behavior you'd expect.